samplchallenges/SAMPL-league/examples/README.md

 ### 2.4: Create a Dockerfile

 > In 2.4, we will create a Dockerfile which contains the instructions required to build the docking container, as well as the entry_point (see [2.3](https://github.com/samplchallenges/SAMPL-league/blob/containers/examples/README.md#23-create-a-setuppy-file)) which tells the container which file and function to run.
+For more information on how to visit a Dockerfile, please see the [official Docker documentation](https://docs.docker.com/get-started/02_our_app/#build-the-apps-container-image).
 1. Create and open a file called "Dockerfile"
 2. Copy and paste the following into Dockerfile
     ```